funditus/watchdog/README.md

-# watchdog for ZTE 4G USB-modems
+# Watchdog for ZTE 4G USB-modems
 Does actions based on network failure

 Script pings host on the Internet.
 If hosts failed, it does actions.
 Usually: